spva-git/myWeather/README.md

 ## React Weather

-React weather app build with styled-components and Material UI.

 Features:
 * 7 day forecast
 * City can be selected by name or current location can be used